Collect an upfront payment, or receive a portion of an overdue bill's remaining sum by asking your client for a Partial Payment.

 Do you have clients who prefer to pay in installments?
-Or maybe you have a client that needs to spread out their payments as they navigate a short-term hurdle like COVID-19?
-Then you know how hard it can be having to ask for a full invoice payment when they’re struggling to get paid themselves.
+Or maybe you have a client that needs to spread out their payments as they navigate a short-term hurdle with their cash flow?

 How Do I Enable Partial Payments?